Well, internet to the rescue! I will explain the basics, in simple,

 E-I laminations: It's pretty much the only shape you can buy transformer iron in!

-I suggest you order a few catalogs from magnetic material manufacturers,
+I suggest you order or download a few catalogs from magnetic material manufacturers and distributors,

 Amidon Associates, Ferroxcube, Ferrinox (Thomson Composants), SiFerrit